Campbelltown (NSW)

 Campbelltown lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of the Campbelltown (NSW) statistical area (Lv2) is around 20,039.
-This reflects an increase of 3,462 people since the 2021 Census, which reported a population of 16,577.
-The latest resident population estimate by AreaSearch, based on ERP data release from June 2024 and additional validated new addresses, is 18,578.
-This results in a population density ratio of 1,789 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The Campbelltown (NSW) area's growth rate of 20.9% since the 2021 Census exceeds both the state's 7.6% and metropolitan areas, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 43.0% to overall population gains during recent periods, with other drivers such as interstate migration and natural growth also being positive factors.
+Campbelltown's population is estimated at around 20,028 as of Feb 2026.
+This reflects an increase of 3,451 people since the 2021 Census, which reported a population of 16,577.
+The change is inferred from AreaSearch's estimate of 18,571 residents following examination of ABS ERP data release in June 2024 and an additional 282 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,788 persons per square kilometer.
+Campbelltown's growth rate of 20.8% since the 2021 census exceeded both the state average (7.8%) and Greater Sydney's growth rate.
+Overseas migration contributed approximately 43.0% of overall population gains during recent periods, with other drivers including interstate migration and natural growth also positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, significant population growth is forecasted for the top quartile of national areas, including the Campbelltown (NSW) area.
-Based on aggregated SA2-level projections, the area is expected to grow by 7,085 persons by 2041, reflecting an increase of 27.8% in total over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with a 2021 base year.
+Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
+By 2041, the suburb of Campbelltown (NSW) is forecasted to grow by 7,132 persons based on aggregated SA2-level projections, reflecting an increase of 28.3% in total over the 17 years.

 Frequently Asked Questions - Population